What’s in the Air?

 An AQI value of 100 generally corresponds to the national air quality standard for the pollutant, which is the level EPA has set to protect public health.
 AQI values at or below 100 are generally thought of as satisfactory.
 When AQI values are above 100, air quality is considered to be unhealthy—at first for certain sensitive groups of people, then for everyone as AQI values increase.

 The Oklahoma DEQ monitors, tracks and reports a daily AQI value for each of the 6 pollutants.
-Tulsa’s current daily AQI values can be viewed here.
+Tulsa’s current and past daily AQI values can be viewed here

 What are typical AQI values?